 In state aid, we advise on structuring transactions to manage risk including services of general economic interest and block exemption provisions.

-Working with our specialist litigation team, we advise both charities and unhappy bidders on rights and remedies to challenge and defend procurement outcomes.
+Working with our specialist litigation team, we advise charities on their rights and remedies to challenge and defend procurement outcomes.
 This experience includes automatic suspension proceedings and the full range of proceedings in the High Court and European Court of Justice.
-The group includes Stephen McNamara, who has 18 years' experience as Head of Legal/Monitoring Officer at Bristol City Council.
-We offer training to charity clients on all of the issues including the new EU Directive and remedies rules.
+We offer training to charity clients on all of the issues relating to state aid and procurement.